ArkStayer/CS2-Tools/README.md

 7. Auto jumpthrow/ lineup.
 8. Controller simulation.
 (When used, on press of the arrow keys, it will move you r mouse accordingly in a straight line, use for trolling people).
 9. Snap Tap
+10. Fake Cheater animation on kill.
+11. Alt looking behind you.
 # Usage:
 1. Rainbow HUD.
 To Use rainbow HUD click the TKINTER button for the Rainbow HUD, then go into cs2 window (must be focused on) and open console.
 THe script will paste in the commands for rainbow HUD, when done you will have a "DONE" msgbox displayed.
 2. AutoBHOP.
 Hold Space